djeada/Statistics-Notes/notes/time_series/moving_average_models.md

 | exponential smoother | observed values through a recursive level update |

 A rolling mean or EMA can be calculated directly from the data.
 An MA model requires inference about the latent innovation sequence.

-### Visual companions

-The shock-duration and invertibility figures above connect the two central properties of MA models: finite shock effects explain the ACF cutoff, while invertibility makes the parameterization identifiable.

-The AR/MA identification figure at the start of the chapter places this cutoff beside the contrasting autoregressive pattern, where the ACF typically tails off rather than ending after a fixed lag.